-Common Mistakes in Car Accident Claims and How to Avoid Them
+Common Mistakes in Insurance Claims and How to Avoid Them

-To avoid these common mistakes in car accident claims, your best bet is to partner with a car accident lawyer.
+To avoid these common mistakes in car insurance claims, your best bet is to partner with a car accident lawyer.
 Schedule a free consultation to learn more about your legal options.

-After a car accident, it’s easy to feel overwhelmed.
+After a motor vehicle accident, it’s easy to feel overwhelmed.
 The force of the collision on its own is enough to have your head spinning.
 Add in the stress of the incident, and it can leave you in shock.

 Unfortunately, that means people make simple yet major mistakes.
 This is especially true if it’s your first motor vehicle collision.

-Below, we look at some of the most common mistakes in car accident claims.
+Below, we look at some of the most common mistakes in car insurance claims.
 Then, we help you understand how to avoid them.

 #1 Not Calling Law Enforcement to the Scene